cornellhyperloop/electrical/Communications/ZCM/README.md

 `export DISPLAY=:0`\
 Now, download [XMing](https://sourceforge.net/projects/xming/), install with default settings, and open it.
 Make sure you’ve restarted your terminal before running `zcm-spy` again.

+-	If you encounter issues with specific Julia versions while running `./waf configure --use-all`, install the latest version of Julia with `sudo apt install julia`.
+If issues still persist, comment out the lines (266-267) in `./wscript` checking the specific version of julia

 For those developing with ZeroCM, following [this](http://zerocm.github.io/zcm/docs/tutorial.html) tutorial will introduce you to the fundamentals.